suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

 7. Next to Disconnect this account, select **Disconnect** and then select **Yes**.

-   > Notice that you do not have to restart to disconnect a registered device from Azure AD.
+   > Notice that you do not have to restart to disconnect a registered device from Microsoft Entra.

 8. Sign out of SEA-WS1.

-**Results**: After completing this exercise, you will have configured Azure AD device registration.
+**Results**: After completing this exercise, you will have configured Entra device registration.

 **END OF LAB**